 Community and news

-In addition, we annually donate approximately $1.2 million to United Way, almost $1 million to nonprofits and schools and $1.5 million to Louisiana colleges and universities.
-Our focus areas are education, workforce development and neighborhood programs.
+In addition, we annually donate approximately $1 million to United Way, nearly $1.4 million to Louisiana colleges and universities and more than $620,000 to non-profit groups and programs that help our community in our focus areas of education, workforce development and neighborhood programs.

 Some of the education programs we support in the area include:

-- Ambassador Activities: Employees work with area schools to provide assistance with mentoring, tutoring and hands-on classroom learning activities.
+- Educational Activities: Employees work with area schools to provide assistance with mentoring, tutoring and hands-on classroom learning activities.

 - Aquaponics Lab at Brookstown Middle School: ExxonMobil is one of the founding sponsors to fund a fully functioning aquaponics lab that teaches students how to safely operate and maintain the system with the goal of harvesting the catfish and lettuce produced.